MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`failOnMinTestsNotRun`** - **Fail the task if a minimum number of tests are not run.**<br>
 `boolean`.
 Default value: `False`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Use this option to fail the task if a minimum number of tests are not run.
+Fails the task if a minimum number of tests are not run.
 This may be useful if any changes to task inputs or underlying test adapter dependencies lead to only a subset of the desired tests to be found.
 <!-- :::editable-content-end::: -->
 <br>